The Dublin III Regulation

 Yes.
 The Dublin III regulation states that if you do not have close family members in another Dublin country or did not previously have a visa or residence permit in another Dublin country, your asylum claim has to be examined by the country where you first got fingerprinted.
 You have to be physically present in that country to proceed with your asylum claim.

 From 2011 to the 15th of March 2017, Dublin countries did not send asylum seekers back to Greece.
 This was because the reception conditions for refugees in Greece did not meet European standards.
 However, after the 15th of March 2017 it is now possible for Dublin countries to ask Greece to take back asylum seekers on a case by case basis.
 Asylum seekers can only be send back to Greece if they did apply for asylum in Greece after the 15th of March 2017.
 It is also not possible to send back vulnerable applicants, like for example unaccompanied minors.

-Until August 2018 different Dublin countries (mostly Germany) have asked Greece to take back more then 5.000 asylum seekers that were travelling illegally from Greece, after applying for asylum there.
-But until today Greece has only accepted around 150 of them and so far only 10 transfers have actually happened.
+In 2018 different Dublin countries (mostly Germany) had asked Greece to take back more then 9.000 asylum seekers that were travelling illegally from Greece, after applying for asylum there.
+But Greece only accepted around 230 of them and only 18 transfers have actually happened.

-What if Dublin III states I have to go to another country but I do not want to go there?
+What if I RECEIVE A DUBLIN DECISION THAT I have to go to another country but I do not want to go there?

 You can say that you disagree with the decision to be sent to another Dublin country and challenge that decision in front of a court or tribunal.
-You will need to have good reasons, why you want to challenge this decision.
+Please seek legal help from a lawyer or a legal NGO in this case as quickly as possible.
 You have a limited number of days to appeal.
 In Greece you have 15 days.
 You can also ask to remain in the country where you currently are until your appeal or review is decided.
-You have to pay yourself for the potential costs of a court case.
+Depending on your individual case, you might have to pay the costs for the lawyer and the court proceeding on your own.